by Mark St. Germain

 TimeOut New York Critic’s Pick

-Ella is a precocious and fiercely competitive actress whose sole aim in life is making her famous playwright father, David, proud.
-Over the course of a boozy evening, Ella and David deliberate over whether to read the reviews of her Off-Broadway debut… and things unravel from there.
-Halley Feiffer’s dark, probing and very funny new play pulls the audience into the middle of a deeply complicated relationship and sheds new light on the eternal struggles of parents and children to find common ground.
+A precocious and fiercely competitive actress, her father – a famous playwright – and a wickedly intense evening combine as they deliberate whether to read the reviews of her off-Broadway debut…and things unravel from there.
+This critically acclaimed play – in turns dark, funny probing – pulls the audience into the middle of a deeply complicated relationship and sheds light on the struggles of different generations striving to find common ground.

 “Bone-chilling… punishing drama!” – New York Times

 by Bruce Graham

 August 11 – September 9, 2018

 A fearless new play that unravels a complex web of moral ambiguity, revenge, and racial bias.
 A wealthy white businessman and a struggling black single mom ride the same bus week after week.
 As they get to know each other, their relationship sparks a candid and surprising look at racial and economic divides.

 “A riveting, thought-provoking piece of theater!” – New York Times

 October 13 – November 11, 2018

 The head of the admissions department at a New England prep school is fighting to diversify the student body.
 With her husband, the school’s Headmaster, they’ve brought a stodgy institution into the 21st century.
 When their only son sets his sights on an Ivy League university, personal ambition collides with progressive values!
 A play that explodes the ideals and contradictions of liberal white America.
 By the author of BAD JEWS.